Pir Mardakan Khanqah

-Pir Mardakan Khanqah (Pir Mərdəkan xanəgahı) is historic architectural monument located in the village of Goylar, 16 km south-west of Shamakhi district of the Azerbaijan Republic.
+Pir Mardakan Khanqah (Pir Mərdəkan xanəgahı) is a historic architectural monument located in the village of Goylar, 16 km south-west of Shamakhi district of the Azerbaijan Republic.
 The complex includes a tomb, a dynasty building and small auxiliary buildings.
 It was built in XIII–XIV centuries.
 According to some sources, this is the tomb of Seyid Mardakani, one of the famous scholars of his time.

 History

-Some of the remaining inscriptions on the grave stone and in the wall were read by M. Nematova.
+Some of the remaining inscriptions on the gravestone and on the wall were read by M. Nematova.
 On these inscriptions it is shown that the monument was built in 1188–1203 (583–600 of Hijri calendar).
-According to the style characteristics, history of the monument is dated back to the early XIII century.
+According to the style characteristics, the history of the monument is dated back to the early XIII century.

 There is an ancient cemetery, caravanserai complex around the khanqah.
 An inscription on the facade of the monument, written in the Arabic written in thuluth script with kufic element, says: "In the Name of Allah, the merciful and the gracious.
 This is the grave of the Sheikh, the Imam, the greatest scientist, the believer, Tair Taj Al-Huda Mardakani Ibn Ali.
 May Allah have mercy upon them...."

 It is possible to clarify history of the monument based on the second inscription on the tomb.
 A small part, two lines of the inscription fixed on the left wall, on the left side of entering from the door, remains: "The greatest padishah, khagan...
 Farrukhzad ibn Fazilalmuwahhid Manuchihr..."
 The author explains that this is ruler is Shirvanshah Farrukhzad I, the son of Shirvanshah Manuchihr III.
 He also lived in the XIII century.

 The scientist notes that there is a place named Madak in Iranian Azerbaijan.
 The "-ani" suffix indicates that the owner of the grave is from there.
 The word "Madakani" transformed into "Mardakan", over the history.